How Does Defensive Driving Lower Insurance Rates?

 Further Reading

 Winter weather creates dangerous driving conditions.
-Because you may be unable to stay home every time snow or ice falls, use these defensive driving tips.
-They help you and everyone else on the road arrive safely to your destination.
-Pr...
+Because you may be unable to stay home every time snow or ice falls, use these defensive driving tips to help you and others arrive safely at your destination.
+Prep your vehicle Before you pull on...